hemeac/kiwiTechTree/README.md

 * KIS/KAS
 * Stockish Project Orion
 * Mining Expansion
+* Lander Can Mk12
-* Waterfall (Will continue to watch this as Nertea develops)
+* Waterfall (Will explore as development continues)

 ## Great Mods, but not likely to be added by me (Happy to accept help):
 * SDHI Service Module System: